 - GRE Subject Test is recommended if not a psychology major

 In making admissions decisions, match with a current faculty mentor is an important consideration.
 Applicants should mention in their personal statements specific faculty members with whom they share research interests.
 Emphasis is also placed on GPA, GRE scores, letters of recommendation, previous research involvement, and relevant work or volunteer experience.
 We do not use firm cut-offs for GPA or GRE scores.
-Applications are evaluated in their entirely; relative strengths in one area are sometimes viewed as compensating for relative weaknesses in another area.
+Applications are evaluated in their entirety; relative strengths in one area are sometimes viewed as compensating for relative weaknesses in another area.
 We do not require the Psychology subtest of the GRE.
 However, applicants needing to demonstrate basic knowledge in the field of psychology (e.g., those who did not major in psychology) are encouraged to submit Psychology subtest scores.